ValeraDanger/object-detect-FOMO-stream-Esp32/README.md

 5. <strong> Under tools change your Board to "ESP32S3 Dev Module" and PSRAM to "OPI PSRAM". </strong><br /><br />
 ![alt text](/Images_for_readme/IDE_configure.PNG)
 <br /><br /><br /><br />
 6. <strong> Upload the code to your ESP32S3.
-This process may take up to 30 minutes, once completed copy the IP address from the serial monitor to use it for process 9. </strong> <br /><br />
+This process may take up to 30 minutes, once completed copy the IP address from the serial monitor to use it for the next process. </strong> <br /><br />
 ![alt text](/Images_for_readme/arduino_serial_monitor.PNG)
 <br /><br /><br /><br />
 7. <strong> Go to directory and open index.html, it should open the default browser and ask for IP Addres.
 Paste the Ip address obtain from Arduino IDE in process 7. </strong> <br /><br />